javiserna/APO_Echelle_reduce/readme.md

 ## Requirements

 To use this repository, you will need:

-- Pyraf and IRAF installed
+- PyRAF and IRAF installed
 - Science observations of your targets
 - Bias frames
 - Flat fields with open/red filter